status-im/nimbus-eth2/docs/the_nimbus_book/src/el-light-client.md

 ### 2. Run the build process

-To build the Nimbus light client and its dependencies, run:
+To build the Nimbus light client and its dependencies, make sure you have [all prerequisites](./install.md) and then run:

-TODO: Link to the page explaining what pre-requisites need to be installed for compiling from source
-      (build-essential, cmake, etc)

 ```sh
 make -j4 nimbus_light_client